Manchester Boddy: Newspaper

 In 1926, Boddy was hired as editor of the Los Angeles Illustrated Daily News, a failing newspaper originally founded by Cornelius Vanderbilt, Jr. The following year, with the newspaper bankrupt, he persuaded a stockholder committee and then a federal judge to allow him to take over the newspaper.
 Within years, it became immensely profitable with Boddy as editor and publisher.

 Boddy assumed ownership of the newspaper on August 5, 1926.
 Its plant, at Pico Boulevard and Los Angeles Street, was deeply in debt.
 He rejected Vanderbilt's editorial philosophy of emphasizing good news by turning the Daily News into a crusading newspaper that addressed police corruption, gambling and prostitution.
 He quickly earned the enmity of Los Angeles Police Chief James E. Davis, who attempted to silence the News by arresting Boddy.
 Davis used an obscure municipal law that made it illegal to publish horse-racing entries and results in a general circulation newspaper.
-The charges never got beyond the arraignment stage, and Boddy continued reporting vice and corruption in his paper.
+The charges never got beyond the arraignment stage, and Boddy continued reporting on vice and corruption in his paper.